Hero Circle: Production

 Hero Circle was originally planned as an English education video (complete with a comic adaptation) and made for a portfolio, shown on Studio TNT's website, but was made into a television series.
 Later, a modified pilot episode version was created, which was very similar to the final series.
 Several other lead characters were added, including Vincent and Bowstein.
 The series' pitch was developed by Antony Norman Gusscott at Sprinkles on Top.
 It was produced in 2D FHD animation using Toon Boom Harmony.
 The music was produced and recorded at Soundscool.

 In 2017, Studio TNT participated in KNock 2017, an investment attraction briefing session.
 The series won the Best Project Award at the Pre-Production Bootcamp hosted by the Korea Creative Content Agency in 2018, who selected the series as a domestic animation production support target in 2019.
 It received much attention both domestically and internationally, including being selected for the EBS Co-Production Contest and advancing to the final stage of the 2018 Asia Animation Summit.
-In 2019, Studio TNT signed a global distribution contract with American distributor Ryan Posey through the Kidscreen Summit held in Miami in the United States.
+(Note: Atttributed to multiple references:) In 2019, Studio TNT signed a global distribution contract with American distributor Ryan Posey through the Kidscreen Summit held in Miami in the United States.

 On November 14, 2020, news of Season 2's production was announced through the series' official Twitter account QNA.
 It was also being co-produced by Mesmor Studios.
 Four days later on November 18, it was announced that Meta Media Entertainment had been appointed as the worldwide distributor for the series.
 An English dub was written by Evan Menzel and produced at Tribe Audio, with episodes 1, 4, 16 and 19 being available on Meta Media's website and Toon Goggles.
 On December 18, 2021, the series began airing at 2 pm every Saturday and Sunday on NET in Indonesia.
 It was later announced on June 3, 2022 that Season 2 would be broadcast at 7 pm from June 29, 2022 to September 21, 2022.
 The series was also broadcast on 9 Cartoon and Cartoon Club in Thailand as แก๊งป่วนก๊วนฮีโร่ ("The Hero Gang").
+In September 2026, the English dub of the series began airing for the first time on the British/Irish children channel Pop, which also includes episodes unreleased in English beforehand.

 Funding for Vincent dolls (in his bat form) and goodies including keyrings, mugs, flip books and stickers was carried out between December 4–31, 2020, a total of 28 days.
 The target amount was reached on the first day of funding.